๐ MongoDB Security Configuration

 Importance: Encryption at rest protects your data from unauthorized access if the storage media is compromised.

-Transport Encryption (TLS/SSL)โ
+Transport encryption (TLS/SSL)โ

 net: